 Background and Credentials

-Dr. Sintich obtained her J.D. from The John Marshall Law School in January 2004.
-Previously, she earned a Ph.D. in Tumor Cell Biology from Northwestern University.
+Sharon obtained her J.D. from The John Marshall Law School in January 2004.
+Previously, she earned a Ph.D. in tumor cell biology from Northwestern University.
 Her graduate research was conducted in the Department of Urology at Northwestern University Medical School, and focused on TGFß action in prostate cancer.
-She received a B.S. in Biology from Bradley University, during which she conducted research on hormonal regulation of hatching asynchrony in the house wren.
+She received a B.S. in biology from Bradley University, during which she conducted research on hormonal regulation of hatching asynchrony in the house wren.

 - The John Marshall Law School (J.D.)